djsurt/io/projects/links.md

 [More Embeddable IO Widgets](../charts)

-## Volunteers and Internships
+## Volunteer Developers

-Volunteers and interns contribute to our job and manufacturing reports, business/product directories, regional supply chains, energy use, air and water quality apps, and land use reports using data from the following:
+Our volunteer teams create job and manufacturing reports, business/product directories, regional supply chain visualizations, energy use, air and water quality apps, and land use reports using data from the following:

 ✪ US Bureau of Economic Analysis (BEA)
 ✪ US Bureau of Labor Statistics (BLS)